bhagi-kiran/bhagi-kiran/README.md

 <h1 align="center">Hi there 👋, I'm Bhagirath.</h1>
 <h3 align="center">A passionate frontend developer from India</h3>

+- 👀 I’m interested in chip designing
+- 🌱 I’m currently learning designing and verification
+- 🤔 I’m looking for help with AI/ML acceleration on FPGA.
+- 💬 Ask me about any tech related stuff.

 - 📫 How to reach me **[LinkedIn - Bhagirath K](https://www.linkedin.com/in/bhagirath-k-/)**